8. Joint Ownership of French Property

 In addition, a French civil partnership is only available if you are resident in France.

-Finally, since August 2015, a European law has made it possible to avoid the entrenched inheritance rights of France altogether and, through a Will, adopt the inheritance laws (but not taxes) of your home country.
+Finally, since August 2015, a European law has made it possible to avoid the entrenched inheritance rights of France altogether and, through a Will, adopt the inheritance laws (but not taxes) of your home country, although since 2021 there is a legal dispute about this right due to a change in French laws.

 For those not married and/or who have children from a previous relationship, you need also to consider buying through a property company (SCI), which we consider in the next section.